rafaabdulltef/first_task-_mechanics-/README.md

 # first_task-_mechanics-
-the file includes simple drawing of Robot's foot joint using cinema 4D
+the file includes simple design of Robot's foot joint using cinema 4D